jostylr/write-web/src/model.md

 b.
 Read (find, filter) This takes in a find function or finding string to narrow the records and a filter function or string that affects what values are returned (and it can transform them).
-The function forms expect a row; the find will return true or false; the filter returns a row.
+The function forms expect a row; the find will return true or false; the filter returns a row. find and filter can also be objects; the keys should match the headers and the value can be a find string.
 c.
 Update ([rows]/row) Each row must contain an id along with the rest of the info.
 d.
 Delete ([row ids]/row id) Just an id or ids.